 Mindfulness is meaningful, even if it seems a bit “out there” for some of us.
 It’s sort of simple – it’s harnessing the ability to be aware of what is going on – both inside us and around us – in the present, in the exact moment when your life is taking place.

 It is a skill, though, and it requires practice.
-Mindfulness in the physical moment can come during activities such as walking or yoga and it can increase the mental benefits that come with these positive physical actions.
+Mindfulness in the physical moment can come during activities such as walking or mind-body exercise and it can increase the mental benefits that come with these positive physical actions.

-Yoga is known for its focus on mindfulness, and practicing this centuries-old routine of movement and breathing can lead to improvements in health that reach to both our mental and physical state.
-Yoga helps control blood pressure, improves sleep quality and it can reduce anxiety.
+Mind-body exercise is known for its focus on mindfulness, and practicing this centuries-old routine of movement and breathing can lead to improvements in health that reach to both our mental and physical state.
+The practice can help control blood pressure, improve sleep quality and reduce anxiety.
 People who practice it regularly report greater clarity when it comes to decision making, too.

 When you incorporate mindfulness into a quick walk break, your daily exercise walks, or even just a walk around the block with your dog, its benefits can be more powerful than the walk alone.
 Mindful walking strengthens the mind, body and spirit connection which in turn helps both sides of your brain – creative and analytical – work in unison.

 You practice being present in the moment – mindfulness – with these approaches:

 - As you walk, notice how your body feels.